jmcooper/angular-hogwarts-tdd-kata/README.md

 Very good, you remembered to run the tests again. **Yes, it worked!**

-Next we need to show the student the result of their registration attempt. **I will put the ``RegistrationService`` response on the scope so the UI can access it.**
+Next we need to show the student the result of their registration attempt. **I will put the ``registrationService`` response on the scope so the UI can access it.**

 ``test/catalog/catalog-controller-specs.js``
 ```js